14. Visits by senior foreign dignitaries: airport facilitation

 - Accompanying security personnel: go to section 14.8.

-- Important aviation security measures, Customs (ACS), Quarantine (AQIS) and health consideration applicable to all foreign dignitaries: go to section 14.9.
+- Important aviation security measures, Customs (ACS), Quarantine (Department of Agriculture) and health consideration applicable to all foreign dignitaries: go to section 14.9.

 - Diplomatic clearances for aircraft and ships: go to section 14.10.